ADHD Treatment Options

 - Mindfulness-Based Interventions

 Our therapists collaborate with each client to choose an approach to treatment based on your individual needs and goals and create a custom treatment plan with you.
-Treatment options for ADD/ADHD may incorporate individual counseling, medication, and neurofeedback.
+Treatment options for ADHD may incorporate individual counseling, medication, and neurofeedback.

 ADD/ADHD treatment may also integrate self-care and wellness activities such as cold exposure, heat exposure, mindfulness, and physical activity.
-Individuals who commit to ADD/ADHD treatment learn how to manage their symptoms and enjoy daily life.
+Individuals who commit to ADHD treatment learn how to manage their symptoms and enjoy daily life.